-Figure 7.2 Walking and cycling route improvements and needs
+Figure 7.2: Walking and cycling route improvements and needs

-8 Economy
+8 ECONOMY

 8.1 The High Street in Earls Colne village is seen as the lifeblood of the community.
-It is home to a range of shops, including many independent stores, and has arguably been more successful than others in the face of a declining market for bricks-and-mortar shops in the face of online retailing.
 It is supported and complemented by the Earls Colne Business Park which provides employment and leisure facilities on the outskirts of the village.